secret-squirrel/ssq-node-client/README.md

 ## Introduction

+This project is meant to be both a reusable client implementation (via npm ssq-client) and a feature-complete command-line interface.

-This project serves as a reference implementation for future Secret Squirrel clients.
+It also serves as a reference implementation for future Secret Squirrel clients.
 See the [server wiki](https://github.com/twg/secretsquirrel-server/wiki) for an architecture overview.

 Make sure to checkout the [server](https://github.com/twg/secretsquirrel-server) and [desktop](https://github.com/twg/secretsquirrel-desktop) clients.